pabryan/dg/docs/_blocks/not_reg_curve.md

 $$
 \gamma(t) = (t^2, t^3).
 $$
 This parametrisation is smooth, but $\gamma'(0) = 0$, hence it is not a regular parametrisation.

 In both cases, we've exhibited a non-regular parametrisation.
 In general, this does not mean no regular parametrisation exists (we already saw a non-regular parametrisation of the unit circle above).
-Below we will show that in both cases there is no regular parametrisation of $C$, hence $C$ is not regular.
+So we need some additional argument to show that these curves do not admit regular parametrisations and hence are not regular.
+We will give that argument below.